kaw393939/student_python_dev_guide/assignments/01-virtual-env-pip.md

 The `virtualenv` tool was created in 2007 by Ian Bicking to solve these problems.
 Later, Python 3.3+ integrated this functionality directly as the `venv` module, making environment isolation a standard practice.

 ## Prerequisites
+- Completion of Assignment 0: Professional Development Environment Setup
+- Python 3.8+ installed and configured
-- Python 3.6+ installed on your system
+- VS Code with Python extensions installed
+- Git properly configured
-- Terminal/Command Prompt access
+- Terminal/Command Prompt access and basic familiarity
-- VS Code (recommended)
-- No prior experience with virtual environments required

 ## Time to Complete
 Expect to spend approximately 2-3 hours on this assignment.